Healthcare in Finland: Pharmaceuticals

 Outpatient pharmaceuticals, including over-the-counter drugs, can only be sold to patients by pharmacies.
 Providers can only deliver drugs that are actually administered within their facilities.
 Health centers can give outpatient drugs to patients when local pharmacies are closed, but only in the dosage needed to cover the time until the pharmacy reopens.
 Finland limits medicine sales to about 800 licensed pharmacies.
 It has the highest proportion of pharmacists per head in Europe - 127 per 100,000 in 2015.

 Electronic prescribing is used in all pharmacies and public healthcare, and the private sector will deploy it by the end of 2014.
 Electronic prescribing has improved patient medication management.
 The process enables accuracy in data acquisition and also prescription data before any transmission is done.
 In Finland, e-prescribing has also reinforced the process of ensuring the authenticity of the prescriptions given to patients.

 Health information technology

 Electronic Patient Records (EPR) have been in used since 2007 virtually in every healthcare provider.
 The development of health information systems has been largely uncoordinated at the national level, partly due to the decentralized healthcare system.
 As a result, several non-interoperable information systems are often used even within a single organization, which inhibits information exchange within and across provider organizations.
 Efforts are underway to create a common, national structure for communication between patients and providers over the internet.
 It is a form of e-Health service that will promote health information Exchange (HIE).
 The importance of e-Health services in healthcare system is to help increase efficiency in acquisition, storage, retrieval and transfer of important healthcare information.
 Telemedicine and e-Health are forms of technologies in healthcare that have been useful such as remote patient monitoring during the COVID-19 pandemic.

-Finnish Coordinating Center for Health Technology Assessment (FinCCHTA) was established in 2018 to coordinate the national HTA network in Finland.
-FinCCHTA participates in the international HTA collaboration, health services and HTA research.
-Other key objectives are to develop HTA methodological training and strengthen its related research in Finland.